unesmu/ee-310-game-project/README.md

 # Microprogrammed Embedded Systems (EE-310) project

 ## Description
 Code for my personal project in micro embedded systems at EPFL (EE-310).
 It is a video game that is heavily inspired from "world's hardest game from the website [coolmathgames](https://www.coolmathgames.com/0-worlds-hardest-game) (Beware there is a considerable amount of advertisements on the website).
-This was coded in C++ and runs on a nintento DS console.
+This was coded in C and runs on a nintento DS console.

 ## Preview